wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-write-effective-okrs/includes/okr-framework.md

 The verb + output is name of your **Key Initiative/Project**, and the X, Y, Z is your list of tasks **A, B, and C.**

-To achieve my Key Result, I need to do a **Key Initiative/Project** which is comprised of tasks **A, B, C, etc.**

 - **Key Initiative/Project**: Title for the group of tasks that need to be completed.
 Examples include: Launch a mobile version of our product, Create new video content, etc.
 - **A, B, C, etc.**: The list of activities that need to happen.
 Examples include: Write, Record, Edit, Review, Submit, etc.

-A filled-out checklist for a Key Initiative/Project may look like:
+A filled-out checklist for a Key Initiative/Project may look like this:

 :::image type="content" source="../media/example-okr.jpg" alt-text="Image showing a completed checklist for a Key Initiative/Project.":::

-- **O**: Empower customers to use Viva Goals to easily and effectively manage their OKRs
-  - **KR**: Increase users who go through digital training from 0 to 3000
-    - **Key initiative/Project**: Create dynamic video content
-      - Write the script
-      - Record audio
-      - Collect visual assets
-      - Render video
-      - Upload to LMS

 ## Editing